Forest - Kindness and Killing

 Our chief is touched by the madness.

-This is a great insult.
+Untrue, and a great insult.

-Finally, the chief strikes any children who get in his way.
+Soon, the chief strikes any children who get in his way.

-My father is the chief’s oldest brother.
+My father is the chief’s older brother.

 “Perhaps he is just troubled,” says my father before he goes to speak with him.

-“In time, his mind may calm.”
+“In time, his mind may rest.”

 “How is the chief this night?” asks my father.